seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   («Эффект: ШОРТ · ВЫСОКОЕ») says what the event is and not what to do about it, so every item ends with one clause naming which setups it strengthens, weakens or cancels.
 A clause that only restates the tag in words is deleted.
+- **A coin the run refuses on BOTH sides for a stated reason is named in `ИЗБЕГАТЬ`, never merely absent.** A refusal that is not printed is not a decision the Boss can act on: the coin looks exactly like a coin nobody examined, and he has no way to tell a considered prohibition from a gap in the work (map inv.
+37).
+Measured 01.09: HYPE was refused on both sides for the 06.09 unlock, the refusal was recorded in the internal appendix, and the answer said nothing about HYPE at all.
+- **The field carries TWO classes of prohibition and the second one carries its own date.** A bare name is refused on today's entry — a chase, a stop that cannot sit outside noise, a coin that gave the day's move back — and it is re-argued every run and decays fast.
+A name written `XXX до ДД.ММ` is refused until a dated event resolves, and it lifts by itself on that date rather than by anyone remembering to lift it.
+Both live in the one `ИЗБЕГАТЬ` field: a fifth field in `ИТОГ` would be a second place to forget, and the class is already fully carried by the presence or absence of a date. **A dated prohibition is backed by the `catalyst` item that creates it and needs no `signal` item of its own** — writing one would put the same fact in two places (map inv.
+20).
+An entry-class prohibition is backed by a `signal` item as before.
 - **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
 A name carried in that field with no `items[]`